fstab50/gensec/rkhunter/skdet/README.md

 # skdet
 * * *

 ## Rkhunter Dependency

-* skdet must be configured to allow checking for hidden ports
+Skdet must be configured to allow checking for following rootkits:

+* SucKIT
+* Adore
+* Adore-NG
+* UNFshit
+* UNFkmem
+* frontkey

+You can find out more from the official [Rkhunter skdet page](https://sourceforge.net/p/rkhunter/wiki/skdet)

 ## Instructions

-This script must be exected by running `rkhunter-install.sh`:
+This script must be executed by running `rkhunter-install.sh`:

 **Full Install**: